intel/llvm/sycl/doc/extensions/C-CXX-StandardLibrary/C-CXX-StandardLibrary.rst

 C and C++ Standard libraries support
 ===================================

-This extension enables a set of functions from C and C++ standard libraries, and allows to use them in SYCL device code.
-Function declarations are taken from the standard headers (e.g. from <assert.h>
+This extension enables a set of functions from the C and C++ standard libraries, and allows to use them in SYCL device code.

+Function declarations are taken from the standard headers (e.g. from
-or <complex>), and the corresponding header has to be explicitly included in user code.
+<assert.h> or <complex>), and the corresponding header has to be

-List of supported functions from C standard library:
-  - assert macro (from assert.h)

-NOTE: only the GNU glibc and Microsoft C libraries are currently supported.

-Device library is distributed with the compiler, and it has to be explicitly linked by a user.
+explicitly included in user code.

+Implementation requires a special device library to be linked with a SYCL program.
+The library should match the C or C++ standard library used to compile the program:

-On Linux with GNU glibc:
+For example, on Linux with GNU glibc:
 .. code:
    clang++ -fsycl -c main.cpp -o main.o
    clang++ -fsycl main.o $(SYCL_INSTALL)/lib/libsycl-glibc.o -o a.out